DropFL/ProgLang/README.md

 # Programming Language Assignment

-This repository is created to update files between linux cluster and my PC more easily, and describing about the structure of this project.
+This repository is created to update files between Linux cluster and my PC more easily, and describing about the structure of this project.

 ## Simple Assignable Calculator using [ANTLR4](https://github.com/antlr/antlr4)